 Certification & Licensure

-- Board Certification: American Board of Orthopaedc Surgery (ABOS), July 2000
+- Board Certification: American Board of Orthopaedic Surgery (ABOS), July 2000

 - Certificate of Added Qualification (CAQ): Sports Medicine

-- Fellow, American Academy of Orthopaedic Surgery, 2000
+- Fellow, American Academy of Orthopaedic Surgeons, 2000

 - Fellow, American Orthopaedic Sports Medicine Society, 2000